circleci/circleci-docs/jekyll/_cci2/orbs-faq.md

 * Answer: You can always return a non-zero status code from the shell to fail the job.
 You can also use `run: circleci-agent step halt` as a step to exit the job without failing.

-### Using Orb Elements In
+### Using Orb Elements For Other Orbs

 * Question: May I use elements from a different orb when creating my own orb?

 * Answer: Yes, orbs may be composed directly using elements of other orbs.
-Example:
+For example:

 {% raw %}
 ```